 TRACK HIM DOWN.
 Search and rescue dogs trained for years to find missing people lost in disasters, or that have wandered off due to illness or simply becoming confused.
 Today, specially trained dogs also are available to track down missing pets.
 One example is Dogs Finding Dogs, but you may find similar organizations in your neck of the woods.
 One time when Karma-Kat got out (EEEEEK!) and he wouldn’t come to us, we put his best friend on a leash, and Magical-Dawg used his excellent tracking skills to find his cat-buddy.

 Cats also can track missing pets.
 And lost cat behavior differs from lost dog behavior.
 Refer to this excellent resource to become familiar with lost cat behavior, provided by expert Kat Albrecht (yes, that’s her name!).
 She also has cats that track missing cats.
 Felines’ ability to climb, and to access tinier spaces that much bigger tracking dogs make them an ideal choice in some situations.
 In fact, I used the concept of tracking cats in my latest thriller HIT AND RUN, based on this information.

-Because a pet’s scent can fade over time, it’s important to contact a tracking dog organization for help as soon as possible.
-You’ll be asked to provide the pet’s favorite toy, a blanket or brush that smells like him for the tracking dog to scent and know what he’s looking for.
+Because a pet’s scent can fade over time, it’s important to contact a tracking organization for help as soon as possible.
+They’ll ask you to provide the pet’s favorite toy, a blanket or brush that smells like him for the tracking dog to scent and know what he’s looking for.